wp-content-framework/ci-helper/.github/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository
 1. Create a new branch: `git checkout -b my-branch-name`
-1. Make your change, add tests, and make sure the tests still pass.
 1. Push to your fork and [submit a pull request][pr].
 1. Pat your self on the back and wait for your pull request to be reviewed and merged.